The 1990s were a great time for British music. Britpop was in full swing, and a number of British singers were making their mark on the music scene.

 While he was born in Belfast, Northern Ireland – which technically isn’t part of Britain, it is part of the UK, so we’re including him – singer Van Morrison grew up listening to ragtime, blues, and R&B.

 He got his first guitar at 11 years old, and then he joined his first band at 17.
 But it was his solo career that led to his international success with big hits like “Brown Eyed Girl” and “Moondance” in the 60s and 70s.

 But after a long career, Morrison saw a lot more commercial success in the ’90s.
 He released eight albums in total throughout the decade.
 The last of these, Back On Top, was his highest-charting album since 1978.

 He also released his compilation album earlier in the decade, which was the best-selling of his entire career.

 Today, Morrison continues to make music, releasing his 42nd album in 2021.

 6. Sade Adu

-This album went certified platinum in the UK and cemented Sade Adu as one of the most successful British artists in history.
+They found great success in the late ’80s, and then in the early ’90s, they released their first compilation album, The Best of Sade.
+This went certified Platinum in the UK and cemented Sade Adu as one of the most successful British artists in history.